What is gorder?

 Cuboidal selection

 You can define a cuboid with specific dimensions and position to calculate order parameters for bonds within that region.
-To define a cuboid, include a configuration like the following in your input YAML file:
+To define a cuboid, include a configuration like the following in your configuration YAML file:

 geometry: !Cuboid